 Interactive programming language — Test your ideas by typing functions that are interpreted interactively with a language whose basic data element is an array.
 The arrays do not require dimensioning and allow you to solve many technical computing problems,

 Using matrices for sequences or groups of sequences allows you to work efficiently and not worry about writing loops or other programming controls.

 Programming tools — Use a visual debugger for algorithm development and refinement and an algorithm performance profiler to accelerate development.

 You can visually compare pairwise sequence alignments, multiply aligned sequences, gene expression data from microarrays, and plot nucleic acid and protein characteristics.
 The 2-D and volume visualization features let you create custom graphical representations of multidimensional data sets.
 You can also create montages and overlays, and export finished graphics to an Adobe® PostScript® image file or copy directly into Microsoft PowerPoint®.

 The open MATLAB environment lets you share your analysis solutions with other users, and it includes tools to create custom software applications.
-With the addition of MATLAB Compiler™ software, you can create standalone applications independent of the MATLAB environment, and, with the addition of MATLAB Builder™ NE software, you can create GUIs and standalone applications within other programming environments.
+With the addition of MATLAB Compiler™ and MATLAB Compiler SDK™, you can create standalone applications independent of the MATLAB environment.

 Share algorithms with other users — You can share data analysis algorithms created in the MATLAB language across all supported platforms by giving files to other users.
 You can also create GUIs within the MATLAB environment using the Graphical User Interface Development Environment (GUIDE).